Mini Amusement Parks (MAPs): A Testbed for Modelling Business Decisions: Method

 \subsection{Evaluation Protocols}

-Beyond difficulty settings, we define four resource settings that vary the amount of prior knowledge and experience provided to an agent: (1) Documentation: only the game documentation.
+Beyond difficulty settings, we define four resource settings that vary the amount of prior knowledge and experience provided to an agent: (1) Documentation: only the manual.
 (2) Few-shot: only $100$ in-game days in the sandbox mode (excluding sandbox-specific exploration actions).
-(2) Few-shot + documentation: $100$ days in the sandbox environment, plus the game documentation.
-(3) Unlimited: no restrictions.
+(3) Few-shot$+$documentation: $100$ days in the sandbox mode, plus the manual.
+(4) Unlimited: no restrictions.

 Unless otherwise noted, agents are evaluated in the documentation only setting.
-Each agent is evaluated on three held-out evaluation layouts (i.e., not provided in sandbox training) with three random seeds per layout.
-The primary metric is the park's final value: the sum of final money on hand, the sell price of rides and shops, and a small contribution from intellectual property accrued through research.
+Evaluation is on three held-out layouts (i.e., not provided in sandbox training), with three random seeds per layout.
+The primary metric is the park's final value: the sum of final cash on hand, the sell price of rides and shops, and a small contribution from intellectual property accrued through research.

-To establish a high-water mark, we collect human performance through an online leaderboard, which is available at: \href{maps.skyfall.ai}{maps.skyfall.ai}.
-As participants can retry layouts or share strategies, these results reflect an unlimited setting and serve as an empirical upper bound rather than as a direct comparison.
-To facilitate aggregation across layouts, scores are normalized by human performance for each layout and difficulty, with 100\% indicating human parity.
+To establish an aspirational ceiling, we collect human performance through an online leaderboard.
+As participants can retry layouts and share strategies, scores reflect the unlimited resource setting---the best performance achievable with full information and unrestricted practice.
+This mirrors the convention of reporting \textit{expert} human performance in game benchmarks \citep{ale}, where the goal is to define how far AI must travel rather than to match a na\"{i}ve human baseline.
+These scores therefore serve as an empirical upper bound, not a within-condition comparison to the constrained settings in which AI agents are evaluated.
+To facilitate aggregation, scores are normalized by this human ceiling for each layout and difficulty, with 100\% indicating parity.